Meet our Year 6 Team:

 Reading suggestions for this topic are:

-During this half term, we will be looking at Alastair Humphreys' Great Adventurers
+During this half term, we will be looking at When we Were Warriors by Emma Carroll.

-During this half term, we will be looking at Manfish by Jennifer Berne.
+During this half term, we will be looking at Star of Fear, Star of Hope written by Jo Hoestlandt (illustrated by Johanna Kang).

-During the spring term we will be aiming to complete Power Maths (White Rose Edition) Book C.
+During the autumn term we will be aiming to complete Power Maths (White Rose Edition) Book A.

 The topics we will be covering are as follows: